The Best Space Strategy Games03 Oct 2018 1

-X3?!
-But that, you say, is a spaceship game!
-Indeed, but as the grizzled deep-space entrepreneurs of Egosoft's long-running series know, there's a deliciously satisfying business sim nestled deep within the network of sensor arrays, software modules and ship systems.
+X3?!, you cray, but that's more like a Space RPG!
+Indeed, we're stretching the definition a bit here on this one, but as the grizzled deep-space entrepreneurs of Egosoft's long-running series know, there's a deliciously satisfying business sim nestled deep within the network of sensor arrays, software modules and ship systems.
 X3, and in particular, the Terran Conflict expansion, is ostensibly Eve Offline.
 A rags-to-riches sandbox of buying low, selling high, building and marketing, controlling and dominating.
 It can be a daunting experience for a first-timer, but X3 is a game that rewards patience and offers a suitably relaxing pace that lets a player acclimatize at their leisure.

 If you approach X3 as a proxy for TIE Fighter or Descent Freespace, you'll more than likely be disappointed.
 But if the idea of running a mercantile empire in space, building networks of manufacturing hubs in a dynamic market appeals, there's really no other option.
 A little unconventional in its digital bonsai approach of cramming spreadsheets into sensor tickers and station reports, X3 simulates a living, breathing world in the same way STALKER did for the FPS genre.
 The world will unfold around you, and care little for your presence unless waves are made.
 A unique and invigorating strategy game hidden within a cockpit.